samsmith620m/FLL-Display/to-do-list.md

 Make it easier to know "what to do" when you come to the application
   - Setup checklist
   - Intro to FLL display modal with main features

+### Known Bugs
+Sound profile not resetting on config reset
+Sponsor logos not resetting on config reset